InterStella0/stemoji/README.md

   ![stealing.gif](./readmes/steal_emoji.gif)

 Features includes:
-  - Steal emoji from messages contents and reactions
+  - Steal emoji from messages contents and reactions.
-  - Steal server emojis (when bot are added in the server)
+  - Steal server emojis (when bot are added in the server).

 ### Emoji Usage
 |               Simple                |              Texting Mode               |